Easily Fix Roomba Not Charging issues

 Cleaning the charging contacts with a microfiber cloth or damp melamine foam is another fantastic option.

-If cleaning does not resolve the charging problem, we must proceed to troubleshooting.
+If cleaning does not resolve the charging problem, we must proceed to troubleshoot.

 Restart the Roomba.